-Examiners often set comparative questions like this, and for two good reasons.
-First, since the comparisons selected by them are unpredictable, over-selective exam revision is difficult – and candidates should be encouraged to avoid this because revision is just another word for course consolidation.
-(Other ways of encouraging broad revision are to require answers to a large number of questions and to construct exam papers with sections on different parts of the syllabus, from each of which at least one question must be answered.
-But such methods, I regret to say, are now out of fashion, except – let us all hope – for medical students.)
-Secondly, comparative questions make students think, and test their powers of analysis.
-Unfortunately, too often they spend the first half of their essays on the first subject to be compared (here the Republican front-runner in the presidential primaries in the United States in 2016) and the second half on the other one, and then only as an afterthought make some sweeping comparison in the ‘conclusion’.
+Those who set unseen examination papers often employ (or often used to employ) comparative questions; for example, ‘Compare the foreign policy positions of Donald Trump with those of Hillary Clinton during the 2016 US presidential election campaign.’
+There are two good reasons for the traditional popularity of the comparative question.
+First, since students cannot predict with certainty which comparisons will be chosen by the examiners, over-selective exam revision is risky – and candidates should be encouraged to avoid this because ‘revision’ is just another word for course consolidation.
+(Other ways of encouraging broad revision prior to exams used to be to require answers to a large number of questions and to construct exam papers with sections on different parts of the syllabus, from each of which at least one question had be answered.
+But such methods, I regret to say, are now out of fashion, except – let us all hope – for medical students destined for general practice.)
+Second, comparative questions are a useful way of testing powers of analysis.
+Unfortunately, too often students spend the first half of their essays on the first subject to be compared (Trump in the example above)) and the second half on the other one, and then only as an afterthought make some sweeping comparison in the ‘conclusion’.
 Such an answer is not an answer to this sort of question at all, and grim experience prompts me to offer the following advice.
-When a comparative question is posed we are being asked to identify the similarities and the differences between two subjects.
+When a comparative question is posed you are being asked to identify the similarities and the differences between two subjects.
 It is, therefore, on this division that the structure of the essay should turn.
 But there is more to a good comparative essay than two unweighted lists presented in arbitrary order.
-To begin with, is it the similarities we analyse first or the differences?
-This depends on our view of which are the most significant.
-If we believe the similarities to be relatively unimportant, it is best to start with them because it is not a good idea to end on an anti-climax.
-Get these out of the way and then put the weight of the essay on the differences: ‘It is true that Donald Trump and Hillary Clinton share at least one foreign policy attitude: they both support the advancement of US interests.
+To begin with, is it the similarities you analyse first or the differences?
+This depends on your view of which are the most significant.
+If you believe the similarities to be relatively unimportant, it is best to start with them because it is not a good idea to end on an anti-climax.
+Get these out of the way and then put the weight of the essay on the differences: ‘It is true that Donald Trump and Hillary Clinton shared at least one foreign policy attitude: they both supported the advancement of US interests.
 In addition … er … well … er … come to think of it … er … [don’t waste too much time scratching your head!].
 However, what is really striking is the great number of their disagreements.
-Among the most notable of these are [x, y, and z].’
-Obviously, if we take the opposite view; that is, that it is the similarities which are most significant, then the order is reversed.
+Among the most notable of these were … .’
+Obviously, if you take the opposite view; that is, that it is the similarities which are most significant, then the order is reversed.
 If a comparative essay is thus divided into two ‘parts’ it does not follow that these are ‘halves’.
 In other words, the second part of the essay, which deals with the more significant points of comparison, should be longer and more detailed than the first.
-By these two means – a reasoned order and a reasoned weighting – two lists become a well constructed argument.
-(Whether it is convincing depends on its other attributes.)
-Now answer the question posed in the title.
+By these two means – a reasoned order and a reasoned weighting – two lists become a well-constructed argument.
+Whether it is convincing depends on its other attributes.